chaordic/redis-hashring/README.md

 This project works best for very large applications with tons of small cache keys.
 It is basicaly a tool to shard values into many redis machines dividing load.
 It is not intended for applications that require huge reads of a small ammount of keys since that would put strain into a single machine.

+It does have support for disaster recovery, if a machine is considered down redis-hashring will remove it from the ring and send the keys to other machines until that machine is back on again granting some safety for high availability.

 ## Usage

 Quick example using two Redis instances: